snap-stanford/comet/README.md

 ### Citing

-If you find our research useful, please consider citing:
+If you find our code useful, please consider citing:

 ```
 @inproceedings{